 To meet that challenge, the company had to be very flexible.

 “We worked with Turner on a daily basis to ensure we did not disrupt the other trades,” says Parker, adding they often made special concessions for craftsmen who were there from other countries.
 “We did a lot of ‘jumping around’ to make the project go better for everyone involved.”

-Inconveniences aside, Parker says he’s pleased that the job called on such diverse skills from his crew, and happy that they were up to a challenge he doesn’t believe some of his competitors could have met.
+Inconveniences aside, Parker says he’s happy that the KidZania job called on such diverse skills from his crew.
+He is also happy that they were up to a challenge that he doesn’t believe some of his competitors could have met.

 “It’s a fairly large-sized project and it took a lot of resources to pull it off,” he says.
 “We were in a really good position to do this job.
 Instead of just doing concrete polishing, it’s nice to utilize other skill sets and call on some high skill levels to pull it off.

-“That we were able to take it on and not just get it done but succeed at it and do a terrific job really makes me feel proud,” Parker adds.
+“That we were able to take it on and not just get it done but succeed at it.
+They did a terrific job and it really makes me feel proud,” Parker adds.

 Should KidZania ask Concrete Preservation to do similar work at its other planned facilities in the U.S., would Parker be willing to take the job on?